Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Planning and communication are key to enjoying baseball season and balancing your outdoor allergies.
 Talk to family, friends, coaches, players, and venues, to create a plan that is right for your family.
 However, missing out on baseball season does not have to be part of that plan.
 If you or your loved ones are not quite sure if allergies are playing a role, or if the over-the-counter allergy medication just is not cutting it, you have options.
 There is still time to see your provider and discuss allergy testing and begin allergen immunotherapy.

-Amanda Hofmann, MPAS, PA-C, is a graduate of Duquesne University, in Pittsburgh, PA.
-After spending 8 years in clinical practice, she joined United Allergy Services where she is currently the Vice President of Clinical.
-Amanda is also the past president of the Association of PAs in Allergy, Asthma, and immunology.
+Amanda Hofmann, MPAS, PA-C, is a graduate of Duquesne University, in Pittsburgh, Pennsylvania.
+After spending eight years in clinical practice, she joined United Allergy Services as the vice president of clinical.
+Amanda is also the past president of the Association of PAs in Allergy, Asthma, and Immunology.

 United Allergy Services is also on FacebookLinkedIn, or Twitter.
 See other interesting and related articles on the UAS Blog.